IFAKA/yt-terminal/README.md

 ## Features

 - Search YouTube directly from your terminal
+- Browse and search YouTube playlists
 - Interactive video selection with `fzf`
 - Thumbnail previews in the terminal (with `chafa`)
+- Audio-only mode for music and podcasts
 - Real-time search progress with spinner
 - Plays videos with `mpv` for the best quality
 - Vim-style keybindings for navigation